-As needed (based on data) coaching will include focus on EL strategies.
+As needed (based on data) coaching and/or professional development will include focus on EL strategies.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.